tgraham89/FunC/README.md

 We have tests case for the ast "unit_tests_ast.ml" and preliminary test cases for the scanner "unit_tests_scanner.ml".
 This can be run using the "make unit_tests" command.

 You can run all tests using the above commands.
 The output will show certain warnings.
-We will fix these prior to the final submission.

-We still need to implement structs, unary operators, scope resolution, and other key features.
-We also need to implement the conversion to IR.
-We plan to complete these by the deadline.